MirosBL45/dashboard/README.md

-Dashboard made with Vite.js, framer-motion, lucide-react, recharts, tailwindcss
+Dashboard made with Vite.js (a build tool that enhances the front-end development experience), framer-motion, lucide-react, recharts, tailwindcss